Welch, West Virginia: Firsts

 The first public children's playground in West Virginia was built in Welch in 1913.
 It was constructed using private donations and after 1918 was maintained by the Young Women's Missionary Society of the Methodist Church.
 The playground sat across the street from the McDowell County Courthouse until 1930 when it became the site for the United States Post Office.

-Welch was the location of the first memorial building in the United States dedicated to the memory of U.S. servicemen killed in World War I, and to honor the veterans of that war.
-It was dedicated on May 30, 1923.
-The building was destroyed by fire.
-The historic site is now an empty lot near the county courthouse.

-In 1928, Welch resident Minnie Buckingham Harper became the first black woman legislator in the United States.
-Harper was appointed by the Governor to the West Virginia House of Delegates to fill the vacancy caused by the death of her husband.

 Welch also built the first municipally owned parking building in the United States, which was opened September 1, 1941.
 It accommodated 232 cars and showed a profit its first year in operation.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.04 sqmi, of which 6.01 sqmi is land and 0.03 sqmi is water.

 Periodic flooding of the Elkhorn and Tug Fork rivers has plagued the future prosperity of the city.
 Most notably, the record flooding in 2001 and 2002 nearly destroyed Welch altogether.
 Flood reduction projects to prevent further destruction in the future are presently in progress.

 The town has a railway station on the Norfolk Southern Railway (former Norfolk and Western) network.